CMHAAorg/cmhaa-website/site/content/membership.md

     padding_top: true
     padding_bottom: true
   - type: quote
-    quote_text: At the Alliance, we have found a place where like-minded leaders share best practice.
-Most times in business you don’t share anything because you’re competing.
-But with mental health, we’re all competing against a common foe.
-We are very willing learners and collaborators.
+    quote_text: At the Alliance, we have found like-minded leaders who are will to share.
+In business, we're mostly competing, but here we're competing as one against mental ill-health as the common foe.
+We're all very willing learners and collaborators.
 We want to share what we’re doing and learn from others.
     quote_author: Michael Schneider, Managing Director, Bunnings Group Limited
   - type: split_title_content
     content: >-